Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/cubesat.md

 </div>

 The risk matrix on the left serves as a legend to organize each failure mode into three levels of risk (Low: 0-6, Medium: 7-12, High: 13-25).
 The table on the right provides a sample set of failure modes we considered for the operational stage early in the design process.
 Each failure mode includes S (Severity)/L (Likelihood)/C (Criticality) values, how the failure would affect the CubeSat, and methods to detect or prevent the event.

+An important simplification we made for our considered failure modes was to exclude launch environments & any corresponding failure modes.
+This assumption was made in coherence with our Mission Needs Document, which specifies that our analysis should start upon insertion into our operational orbit.

 ### Integration Considerations
 - **Developing interfacing flowcharts to denote the transfer of commands, data, and power within the spacecraft**